CKanakan/Programming-/README.md

 The English To Metric and Metric to English classes are part of one program.
-They were done in Visual Studio using C++.
+They were done in Visual Studio using C#.